sumitdotgh/ai-examples/docs/tiny-nested-learning.md

 1. **Builds two tiny text tasks** from short English stories.
 2. **Trains the Transformer** on Task 0 → Task 1.
 3. **Trains the HOPE model** on the same sequence.
-4. **Prints color‑coded retention tables** to show forgetting vs. retention.
+4. **Prints color-coded retention tables** to show forgetting vs. retention.

 ---